meteor-blog/example-blog-app/README.md

 # Example Meteor Blog App

+<s>This is a very simple example app that uses the [`ryw:blog`](https://github.com/meteor-blog/meteor-blog) package along with bootstrap and iron router. </s>

-This is a very simple example app that uses the [`ryw:blog`](https://github.com/meteor-blog/meteor-blog) package along with bootstrap and iron router.
+This is a very broken, and useless example app that uses the [`ryw:blog`](https://github.com/meteor-blog/meteor-blog) package along with bootstrap and iron router.
+Repo has not been touched in years.
+Sorry for wasting your time.

 <s>You can view it live at [blog-example.meteor.com](http://blog-example.meteor.com)</s>